devataji/Cryptography_tool/README.md

 # 🔐 cryptography_tool

-Welcome to **cryptography_tool** — a simple yet powerful command-line tool for encrypting and decrypting messages using Python's `cryptography` library.
-Whether you're learning about data security or need a quick encryption utility, this tool has you covered!
+Welcome to Cryptography Tool, a sleek and user-friendly Python-based utility for encrypting and decrypting your sensitive messages using the secure Fernet symmetric encryption from the cryptography library.
+Protect your data with ease and confidence! 🚀

 ---